John Boyne

-John Boyne (born 30 April 1971) is an Irish novelist.
-He is the author of fourteen novels for adults, six novels for younger readers, two novellas and one collection of short stories.
-His novels are published in over 50 languages.
-His 2006 novel The Boy in the Striped Pyjamas was adapted into a 2008 film of the same name.
+John Boyne (born 30 April 1971) is an Irish novelist and writer.
+He is the author of sixteen novels for adults, six novels for younger readers, two novellas, and one collection of short stories.
+Boyne's historical novel The Boy in the Striped Pyjamas (2006) received critical acclaim and was adapted into a 2008 drama film of the same name.
+As of 2022, the book has sold more than 11 million copies worldwide, making it one of the best-selling books of all time, and has also been translated into over 58 languages.
+A sequel, titled All the Broken Places, was published in 2022.

 Biography

-Boyne was born in Dublin, where he still lives to this day.
+Boyne was born in Dublin, Ireland, where he still lives.
 His first short story was published by the Sunday Tribune and in 1993 was shortlisted for a Hennessy Literary Award.

-His B.A degree is from Trinity College Dublin in English in 1993, and he subsequently obtained an MA degree from the University of East Anglia.
-In 2015 he was awarded an Honorary Doctorate of Letters from the University of East Anglia.
+Boyne was educated at Terenure College, a Carmelite-run secondary school in Dublin.
+He read English at Trinity College Dublin, graduating BA in 1993.
+He subsequently obtained an MA in Creative Writing from the University of East Anglia (UEA) in 1995 where he studied under Malcolm Bradbury.
+In 2015 he was awarded the honorary degree of Doctor of Letters by UEA.

 He chaired the jury for the 2015 Scotiabank Giller Prize.

 Boyne is gay, and has spoken about the difficulties he encountered growing up gay in Catholic Ireland.
-Boyne has spoken of suffering abuse in Terenure College as a student there.
+He has spoken of suffering physical and sexual abuse at Terenure College as a student.

 He regards John Banville as "the world's greatest living writer".

-In August 2020, it was noticed that Boyne's latest novel, A Traveller at the Gates of Wisdom, which takes place in the real world in the year 1 AD, contained a section in which a seamstress refers to the ingredients used to create dyes.
-However, the listed ingredients were entirely fictional, being taken from the 2017 videogame The Legend of Zelda: Breath of the Wild, and included items such as the "silent princess" flower, "octorok eyeballs", and "the tail of the red lizalfos".
-The error was initially posted on Reddit, and after writer Dana Schwartz highlighted the segment on Twitter, theorizing that Boyne had done an Internet search for 'how to dye clothes red' and used the Zelda results without looking into the context, Boyne admitted his error, saying "I’ll leave it as it is.
-I actually think it’s quite funny and you’re totally right.
-I don’t remember but I must have just Googled it.
-Hey, sometimes you just gotta throw your hands up and say ‘yup!
-My bad!’"
+In May 2024, Boyne was the castaway on BBC Radio 4's Desert Island Discs.

 The Boy in the Striped Pyjamas

 The Boy in the Striped Pyjamas was published in 2006.
 The book has sold over seven million copies worldwide.
 A Heyday/Miramax film adaptation, The Boy in the Striped Pyjamas, was shot in Budapest in mid-2007 and released in late 2008.
 Directed by Mark Herman, the film stars Asa Butterfield, David Thewlis, Vera Farmiga, Rupert Friend and Sheila Hancock.
 In January 2020, the book was cited by the Auschwitz-Birkenau State Museum, in a set of back and forth tweets between the museum and the author, as a book that should be avoided by those promoting accurate understanding of the Holocaust.
-In response, Boyne suggested that the Museum's criticism contained inaccurate information.
+In response, Boyne suggested that the museum's criticism contained inaccurate information.